jeffdinsmore/programming-language-suggester/README.md

 ## Description

 This website asks six questions to help someone determine what programming language they would like to learn.
-The questions are satirical and not meant to give a realistically answer.
+The questions are satirical and not meant to give a realistic answer.
 The result only gives four different answers of programming languages.

 ## Setup/Installation Requirements